openmainframeproject/tac/process/project_stages.md

 *   Source control (GitHub by default)
 *   External dependencies (including licenses)
     *   Note that any proposed project should not be predicated on or make use of any commercial software.
-*   Initial committers (how long working on the project)
 *   Initial committers
     *   How long has each worked on the project?
     *   The extent of contributions (how many commits)?